danswart/ryb-book/_book/150-philosophy.md

 1. **Draft your business philosophy.**
 <br><br>

-1. **Draft a set of Guiding Principles for your people to follow with respect to customers, suppliers and each other.
+1. **Draft a set of Guiding Principles for your employees to follow with respect to customers, suppliers and each other.
 Be succinct.**
 <br><br>

 1. **Draft your Guiding Company Principles to establish how the company is to behave in the marketplace (what do you consider 'good' and 'bad' company behavior?).**